ronaspen/deep-learning-challenge/README.md

 # deep-learning-challenge

+Repo:
+Starter_Code1.ipynb is the code for the first model, and AlphabetSoupCharity_Optimisation.ipynb is the code for the second model.

 Purpose of the Analysis is to see what changes we made to create a binary classifier that can predict whether the applicants would be successful if funded by Alphabet Soup.